AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/launch/prevent-respond-security-incident.md

 - Verify that malware is no longer present by scanning the site with publicly available malware scanning tools.

-- Secure the Admin panel by changing its name and verifying that the site `app/etc/local. xml` and `var` URLs are not publicly accessible.
+- Secure the Admin panel by changing its name and verifying that the site `app/etc/local.xml` and `var` URLs are not publicly accessible.

 - Continue to closely monitor the site after the incident as many sites get compromised again within hours.
 Ensure ongoing log review and file integrity monitoring to quickly detect any signs of new compromise.